tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 "Phạm Minh Khoa, just seven years old.
 He was hiding in the rice paddy, too scared to cry out.
 You found him anyway."

-"Here are Lê Thiên Kim and her granddaughter Định Quỳnh Đào.
-Mrs. Kim was teaching her granddaughter how to read when your helicopters first appeared.
+"Here are Lê Gia Bảo and his little sister Quỳnh Đào.
+Bao was teaching Quynh how to read when your helicopters first appeared.
 They never had a chance to run."

 Bùi Hòa Bình, he survived wars and famines.
 He died standing up for my niece."